All Episodes

 No, nope.

-I said we don't have the power to affect the climate.
+I said, we don't have the power to affect the climate.

-We cannot we cannot steer a hurricane, we can't stop one.
+We can't stop one.

-We can't dissipate one, we can't create one.
+We can't dissipate one.

-We can't steer a tornado away, can't stop snowstorms.
+We can't steer a tornado away.

-We can't stop ice, but we can't stop or start anything like that.
+But we can't stop or start anything like that.

-Nothing of major catastrophic consequence, it's absurd.
+Nothing of major catastrophic consequence.

 All right, hang on.